Mary Main: Disorganized attachment and caregiving

 After the initial presentation of protocols for coding D Strange Situation behavior in infants by Main and Solomon, researchers have explored the caregiving behavior associated with the classification.
 Together with Erik Hesse, in 1990 Main proposed that disorganized attachment behavior can be explained by a contradiction between the attachment system and another behavioral tendency.
 As the attachment system demands that the infant seek protection from the attachment figure when alarmed: "an infant who is frightened by the attachment figure is presented with a paradoxical problem – namely, an attachment figure who is at once the source of and the solution to its alarm."
 A parent who frightens the child with abusive behavior, or who themselves is frightened when the child seeks comfort because of past trauma, could be supposed to cause such a paradox for an infant.
 Research has supported this proposed association between frightening and frightened parental behavior and the infant's classification as D in the Strange Situation.
 This includes work by Main's students, such as Mary True (in Uganda) and Kazuko Behrens (in Japan).
-These ideas have been further examined by international colleagues such as Marinus van IJzendoorn and Giovanni Liotti.
+These ideas have been further examined by colleagues such as Marinus van IJzendoorn and Giovanni Liotti.

 The image of parental frightening behavior as a causal pathway to disorganized infant attachment has captured the imagination of clinicians and social workers, and has sometimes led to the misuse of the concept of disorganized/disoriented attachment in screening for maltreatment.
 However, Main and Hesse have stated that they intended their emphasis on frightening or frightened caregiver behavior as "one highly specific and sufficient, but not necessary, pathway to D attachment status."
 Main and Hesse do not assume that fear in relation to the caregiver is always the proximate cause of disorganized/disoriented attachment behavior.
 This account has been supported by research findings which show that a range of factors can predict this behavior besides abuse and neglect.
 For example, unresolved loss, parental experiences of helplessness, a parent's ongoing experience of an anxiety disorder, multiple forms of social and economic disadvantage and major separation in the absence of maltreatment (e.g. in divorce proceedings) have also been found to predict infant disorganized attachment behavior.
 Out-of-home caregiving is not associated with disorganized attachment unless this is extremely extensive.
 Researchers have found that over 60 hours per week of day-care predicts disorganized attachment in the infant independently of the caregiver's behavior during the time they do interact.